-Even using the parameter choice with the most overhead,
+Even using the parameter choice with the most overhead, C = 1, and assuming computational power can be rented at

-&lt;sup>5Unless otherwise noted, we conducted our measurements over at least 1000 trials, and omit the error statistic if the standard deviation is within $\pm 1\%$ .
+5Unless otherwise noted, we conducted our measurements over at least 1000 trials, and omit the error statistic if the standard deviation is within $\pm 1\%$.

-&lt;sup>6 Average block size: https://blockchain.info/charts/ avg-block-size
+6 Average block size: https://blockchain.info/charts/ avg-block-size

-&lt;sup>7For instance, Zaatar [30] reports a near-linear parallel speedup for a similar scheme.
+7For instance, Zaatar [29] reports a near-linear parallel speedup for a similar scheme.